 While studying Classics at UCL I co-founded the trip-hop band Second Person with Mark Maclaine and Alvaro Lopez, and over the next seven years we released three independent albums – Chromatography, The Elements, and Come to Dust.
 In 2008 I returned to acoustic music and recorded my solo album I Am Not The Night with producer Tristan Ivemy.
 My followup album, Robber Bride, was produced by award-winning South African producer Paul Ressel and supported by the Arts Council.
 It was released in June 2014.

 I have a post-graduate certificate in Children’s Literature and an MA in Creative Writing from Birkbeck.
-My debut novel The Otherlife will be published by Andersen Press in July 2016; Little Liar will be published in June 2018.
+My debut novel The Otherlife was published by Andersen Press in July 2016; Little Liar will be published in June 2018.

 Studio and Live